nicksiuxs/nodejs-course/README.md

 - require : funtion to use modules (CommonJs).
 - module : info about current module (file).
 - process : info about env where the program is beign excuted.

+## Modules

+With Node you excute one file but you can split your code in modules.
+Essentially modules are encapsulated code (only sharing what we want).
+Every file in Node is a module.